angarsky/diveintopython/learn/functions/import_functions.md

 print(subtract(5, 3))
 ```

 This process is a powerful way to enhance code reusability in Python.
-By importing functions from other files, you can save time and effort and make your code more efficient and organized."
+By importing functions from other files, you can save time and effort and make your code more efficient and organized.

 ## Common Errors When Importing Functions in Python and How to Fix Them